conan-io/conan-center-index/docs/faqs.md

 [The Public Domain](https://fairuse.stanford.edu/overview/public-domain/welcome/) is not a license by itselt.
 Thus, we have [equivalent licenses](https://en.wikipedia.org/wiki/Public-domain-equivalent_license) to be used instead.
 By default, if a project uses Public Domain and there is no offcial license listed, you should use [Unlicense](https://spdx.org/licenses/Unlicense).

+## What license should I use for a custom project specific license?

+When a non standard open-source license is used, we have decided to use `LicenseRef-` as a prefix, followed by the name of the file which contains a custom license.
+See [the reviewing guidlines](reviewing.md#license-attribute) for more details.

 ## Why is a `tools.check_min_cppstd` call not enough?

 Very often C++ projects require a minimum standard version, such as 14 or 17, in order to compile.
 Conan offers tools which enable checking the relevant setting is enabled and above this support for a certain version is present.
 Otherwise, it uses the compiler's default.